Split-Dosing GLP-1 Peptides: An Introduction

 The potential downsides or risks of split dosing are:

-- Harder to dose, because you have to measure and split up your dose carefully
+- Harder to dose, because of having to measure and split up the dose carefully

 Example Split Dosing Protocols